Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 For an example of an implementation (in Javascript) please visit the [WebGUI page]((https://github.com/Abasz/ESPRowingMonitor-WebGUI/blob/master/src/common/services/ergometer/erg-settings.service.ts)).

-Please note that `SetMachineSettings` OpCode only available if firmware is compiled with [`ENABLE_RUNTIME_SETTINGS`](./settings.md#enable_runtime_settings) flag.
+Please note that `SetMachineSettings`, `SetSensorSignalSettings` OpCodes only available if firmware is compiled with [`ENABLE_RUNTIME_SETTINGS`](./settings.md#enable_runtime_settings) flag.
 Otherwise sending this OpCode it will return `UnsupportedOpCode`.
 Furthermore, device restart (e.g. sending Restart Device OpCode) is necessary for the new settings to take effect.
-The structure corresponds to byte 1-8 of the Settings Characteristic above.
+The structure of `SetMachineSettings` corresponds to byte 1-8 of the Settings Characteristic above.
+While `SetSensorSignalSettings` follows byte 9-10.

 ## Over-the-Air updater